Accessible Logistics 2.0

 Robots and humans are working together in warehouses, machines are digitally communicating, retail stores are transforming and distribution centers are supporting high-tech supply chains.
 Ohio is tapping into these revolutionary new elements of logistics 2.0 while also supporting important evergreen elements of logistics and distribution.

 - Take advantage of an integrated infrastructure.
 Ohio has the nation’s fourth largest interstate system, 10 major rail yards, 13 intermodal terminals, four dedicated air cargo terminals, seven commercial airports and three inland water ports.

 - Access customers and markets.
 Ohio’s central location makes it easier to reach customers and markets quickly and cost effectively as Ohio is within one day’s drive of more than 60 percent of North America’s manufacturing capacity.

 - Reach international markets and suppliers.
-Nine foreign trade zones that provide cost-effective access to suppliers and markets around the world.
+Nine foreign trade zones provide cost-effective access to suppliers and markets around the world.
 Direct shipping through the Port of Cleveland means an economical and more efficient means of moving cargo to global markets.

 - Hire trained and reliable talent.
 Build a workforce with graduates from over 25 Ohio institutions that offer nationally ranked programs in logistics and supply chain management.

 Hayneedle.com is an online furnishings retailer growing at a rapid pace and had a need to expand.
 With a fulfilment center already in Monroe, Hayneedle invested in a second facility because of the city's reliable workforce and ideal location for distribution.

 Make it here and ship it anywhere.
 Ohio has an infrastructure that is almost too good to be true when it comes to logistics advantages.
 Unlike many other states, Ohio's logistics and distribution assets offer an omni-channel experience with a multitude of seamless and flexible choices at your fingertips.